loneeps/Wave-Executor/README.md

 🔏 Attaching tutorial 🔏:

-1) Open roblox from browser or microsoft store..
+- Run roblox from browser or microsoft store..
-2) Join a game (Any game)
+- Join a game (Any game)
-3) Attach from the button bottom left
+- Attach from the button bottom left
-4) Paste / Search your script.
+- Paste / Search your script.‎
+‎
 5) Have fun!😁